Date First Published: July 22, 2014

 - Unresolved past illness

-Besides data on the nature of the illness, information about the patient is as important.
-Such information includes:
+Besides data on the nature of the illness, the patient profile mentioned earlier is important.

 It may not be possible or necessary to gather all this information all at once at the beginning of the patient’s visit, The profile of the patient and his/her needs should be built initially and updated as more data is accumulated during the provision of care.

 Clinicians put together and analyze all these data, interpret them, derive conclusions and make decisions.

 Throughout the care of the patient more data are collected to monitor the success of treatment and progress of the illness.

 The design of an integrated care plan, catering for all the needs of the patient, must be based on the analysis of adequate information.
 The immediate result of analysis is a conclusion regarding the nature of the illness, which in clinical patient care is termed as the diagnosis.
 The accuracy of this diagnosis is of course very dependent on the completeness and quality of available data.
 Clinicians describe the degree of accuracy qualifiers such as:

 The development and use of Care plans is discussed further in another article

 Traditionally the term diagnosis is often restricted to the disease that afflicts the patient currently.
 However, if complete care is to be given, the diagnoses should also describe the way his/her current illness has affected his physiology and psychology, the existence of concurrent illness, preexisting disease and unresolved past problems that have bearing on the current problem.
 This more comprehensive diagnoses provides a clearer perspective on how subsequent care processes are planned.

 Therefore, the components of a comprehensive diagnosis would include: